 Lori’s first trip to Honduras was in 2000 and she has never looked back, making over 100 trips to date.
 She received a Bachelor’s of Science in nursing from Hope College and has worked as a registered nurse in intensive care units, emergency medicine and gastroenterology.
-Currently serving as the nursing coordinator at Cornerstone University, Lori’s hobbies include gardening, cooking, and improving her Spanish.
+Lori’s hobbies include gardening, cooking, and improving her Spanish.
 She and her husband Bill have three sons.

 Alishia and her husband Guy are financial advisors at Terrill Financial Group in Grand Haven, Michigan.
 She enjoys cross-country skiing, hiking, biking and home improvement projects.
 Alisha has traveled to Honduras many times with Casa de Esperanza Ministries.
 She is mom to four spoiled cats.

 Jordan first traveled to Honduras with Casa de Esperanza in 2015.
 She has an M.B.A. in project management from Cornerstone University.
-Jordan works as a communications manager for the Cornerstone University marketing department.
+Jordan works as an account director at LEAD Marketing Agency.
 She lives in Byron Center with her husband, Matt and German Shepherd dog, Ellie.